You do the farming, we do the form-filling.

 Red Tractor is the UK’s leading farm assurance scheme and includes food safety and traceability, animal welfare and environmental protection.
 Alongside Red Tractor, the LEAF Marque is becoming more widely recognised and specifically recognises sustainably farmed products.
 LEAF uses Integrated Crop Management (ICM) principles in order to show sustainable production.
 All LEAF farms must also be Red Tractor assured to demonstrate the broader areas of food safety and animal welfare.

-The 2015 Basic Payment Scheme (BPS) has created more admin and demands on farmers’ time.
+The Basic Payment Scheme (BPS) has created more admin and demands on farmers’ time in recent years.
 Greening is a compulsory element of the BPS and you could lose up to 30% of your total payment if you don’t comply.
 If you have more than 15ha of arable land, then it is also likely that you are required to have Ecological Focus Areas (EFAs) on this land.
-There have been some changes to greening and the EFAs for 2016; check the Farming Advisory Service update for details.

-Our team has extensive experience of advising farmers in this area since the introduction of the Single Payment Scheme (SPS) in 2003, including expertise in transferring entitlements, cross border issues and a track record of solving RPA disputes.
+Our team has extensive experience of advising farmers in this area since the introduction of the Single Payment Scheme (SPS), including expertise in transferring entitlements, cross border issues and a track record of solving RPA disputes.

 We offer a complete BPS and greening service;